 Finally, the study also revealed that while most CPG companies use a wide range of consumer and shopper data in the NPD process, few can easily glean actionable insights from that data, so it is often not shared across departments.

 Nearly a quarter of companies reveal product launches fail because they were late to market.
 Getting new products in front of consumers before your competitors requires speed and efficiency at every stage of development.
 Supply chain integrity, ingredient identification, specification design, and R&D acceleration require seamless collaboration between suppliers and buyers.

 TraceGains can help break down information silos—both external and internal—by replacing them with a collaborative platform that connects teams, simplifies workflows, and standardizes digital documentation to allow businesses to scale without adding resources.

 With a single location for all supply chain information and documentation, teams can bring new products to market faster.
 R&D can research suppliers and ingredients rapidly.
 The regulatory department can address claims, label issues, or any other compliance requirements at the front end, reducing downstream delays.
 Quality can pre-approve ingredients and suppliers and manage the process through approval.
 Meanwhile, procurement can negotiate price and shipping with suppliers and even recommend alternatives.
 Lastly, suppliers can ensure compliant ingredients seamlessly enter the supply chain with all the necessary paperwork.

-The fragmentation of consumer preferences and the ability to produce and access products to meet these preferences is increasing the complexity of new product development.
-Download this ebook today for help accelerating new product development at your company.
+The fragmentation of consumer preferences and the ability to produce and access products to meet these preferences increases the complexity of new product development.
+Learn how you can accelerate each stage of product development with TraceGains.